-Visit Concha de Perla for snorkelling twice; once at low tide to explore the lagoon and again at high tide.
-If snorkelling during high tide be aware of the strong current.
-At high tide turtles frequent the lagoon more often.
+Visit Concha de Perla for snorkeling twice, once at low tide to explore the lagoon and again at high tide if snorkeling during high tide is aware of the strong current.
+At high tide turtles frequent the bay more often.
 During low tide, you may spot iguanas swimming, and sea lions are having fun while playing with you.
 The lagoon is a little busy in the afternoon when the children come here after school.

 Giant Tortoise Breeding Center (Google Maps)

 Some of the turtles have a long neck, which is unusual but essential to reach their food.
 It’s a 20 minutes walk but plan extra time.
 You pass the Villamil Lagoon on a wooden boardwalk where pink flamingos filter the water with their long beaks.

 Don’t miss the exceptional Los Tuneles excursion; a 30 minutes boat ride to mangroves where we got a seahorse shown in the shallow water.
 We spotted several male turtles trying to breed with a female from the boat, went snorkeling, dived through the tunnels, spotted resting white tip reef sharks, and at the end of the tour, we stopped at Los Tuneles with breeding blue-footed boobies.
 There is a special kind of cactus growing one meter in 100 years.